Buy-to-let mortgages explained

 What types of mortgage deals are available?

-Buy-to-let mortgage deals can vary.
+Buy-to-let mortgage deals can vary and there are a number of different types.
 Generally speaking, fixed rate mortgages allow landlords to know what costs to budget for.
 However, variable or tracker rates – which are subject to change – can sometimes be cheaper.